Wuppertal Institute for Climate, Environment and Energy: Research

 Conceiving strategies for sustainable development requires an integrated approach both to policy and to scientific research.
 The quest to live and work in a way that conserves resources often raises questions that cannot be answered by one area of policy alone or by a single scientific discipline.
 This is the Wuppertal Institute's starting point.
-Its interdisciplinary research teams bring together the expertise of scientists and economists as well as geographers and spatial planners, engineers, philosophers and historians.
+Its interdisciplinary research teams bring together the expertise of scientists and economists as well as geographers and spatial planners, engineers, philosophers, and historians.

 The Wuppertal Institute conducts research at an international level.
 The Institute's international research activities follow a transformative approach, where researchers work in transdisciplinary and multicultural teams that address global and context-specific sustainability challenges.

-The Institute's main research areas at international level include the energy and industry system transitions, the global climate governance, the low-carbon urban transformation (incl. mobility), the sustainable production and consumption, and the circular economy.
+The Institute's main research areas at the international level include the energy and industry system transitions, global climate governance, the low-carbon urban transformation (incl. mobility), sustainable production and consumption, and the circular economy.

-In the course of 2019, structural changes were implemented as the institute grew in size.
+In 2019, structural changes were implemented as the institute grew in size.
 13 new Research Units organized within the four divisions began their work.
 With the new structure, the institute intends to take into account the higher management complexity and also to position the research fields more clearly.

 In its scientific activities, the Institute advises ministries at the federal and state level as well as the European Union and is thus frequently in the public eye.
 On 2 March 2020, Svenja Schulze (German Federal Minister of the Environment) and Manfred Fischedick presented the federal government's first "Digital Policy Agenda for the Environment" at a federal press conference.
 It contains 70 concrete measures that combine digitalization and climate protection, such as The Federal Environment Agency, to create a registry for data centers as a data basis for future efficiency targets.
 Smartphones and tablets are to be given a longer life through new rules at EU level, thereby saving resources.
-Under the European Union's Ecodesign Directive, manufacturers will be required to make batteries and displays replaceable and offer spare parts or updates for a minimum period of time.
+Under the European Union's Ecodesign Directive, manufacturers will be required to make batteries and display replaceable and offer spare parts or updates for a minimum period.
 The Wuppertal Institute intensively accompanied the Federal Ministry of the Environment in the preparation of the environmental digital agenda and provided scientific advice.

 The scientific work of the institute is mainly conducted in four divisions, which are divided into Research Units.

 The Division Future Energy and Mobility Systems examines questions of technology and infrastructure, taking a systems analysis approach.
-In the fields of energy and mobility it explores what technical and social innovations will facilitate the transition to sustainable structures, what implications this process has and what chances it offers.
+In the fields of energy and mobility, it explores what technical and social innovations will facilitate the transition to sustainable structures, what implications this process has and what chances it offers.
 It sees key challenges in the decarbonization of energy systems, the climate-friendly restructuring of energy-intensive industries, and the sustainable modernization of our cities.
 The following Research Units belong to the division: